aggrolite/dwdb/README.md

 Each argument given to the script is joined by a space.
 So running `dwdb foo bar baz` will do a search for "foo bar baz".

+Any results are placed into a data structure and printed to standard output.

 ## Author

 Written by Curtis Brandt <curtis@cpan.org>